shahv1057/blog/src/pages/AnimatedHowTo.md

 That's it!
 Make sure you have those packages installed and imported and let's get started!

 ## Collect and Organize your Data

-For almost any data source, Pandas has a tool to import that data into a Dataframe in Python.
+Pandas has a tool to import data from just about any common data source into a Dataframe in Python.
 The package can read data from a CSV file, JSON file, TXT file, Excel file, HTML file, etc. and organize it for you into your Dataframe.
 Link [**here**](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html) for specific documentation.
 Your dataframe should look something like this:

 ![debatepic](/Plots/COVIDdfexample.png "Logo Title Text 1")